alexZielonko/sat-scan/report/final-report.md

 As with many software projects, I have more ideas for enhancements than time to implement them.

 There are plenty of opportunities to improve the Sat Scan system.
-I want to briefly catalog a few, as I they represent pertinent next steps for development.
+I want to briefly catalog a few, as they represent pertinent next steps for development.

 - Enhance Sat Scan Web
-	- As previously mentioned, this project was originally borne from the idea that it would be cool to visualize the positions of orbiting satellites on a dimensional rendering of earth.
+	- As previously mentioned, this project was originally born from the idea that it would be cool to visualize the positions of orbiting satellites on a dimensional rendering of earth.
 Unfortunately, generating a 3D rendered earth using [Three.js](https://threejs.org/) proved outside the scope of this project.
-I would love to enhance to frontend web application to provide a greater value proposition for users.
+I would love to enhance the frontend web application to provide a greater value proposition for users.
 - Providing HTTPS network access
-	- I didn't purchase  a domain name for this project, which is necessary for to provision and manage SSL/TLS certificates using AWS Certificate Manager.
+	- I didn't purchase  a domain name for this project, which is necessary to provision and manage SSL/TLS certificates using AWS Certificate Manager.
 A cert is necessary to enable HTTPS traffic.
 	- Sat Scan Web is served via HTTPS automatically using Vercel.
 Due to browser security features, the production Vercel application is unable to make client-side requests directly to the API via HTTP.
 	- HTTPS ingress should be added to enhance the frontend application's capabilities while improving system security.
 - Terraform organization
-	- This is my first foray into configuring a Terraform project from scratch, and I think immense opportunity to improve the `/infrastructure` directory's organization.
+	- This is my first foray into configuring a Terraform project from scratch, and I think it is an immense opportunity to improve the `/infrastructure` directory's organization.
 I picked up the book [Terraform: Up & Running](https://www.terraformupandrunning.com/), and I'm looking forward to implementing more Terraform best practices into this project.

 ## Resources & References